Carlson School of Management Alumni Magazine

 University of Maryland School of Nursing Magazine

-Cover story illustration by Holly Stapleton.
+Cover story illustration by István Szugyiczky.
 Portrait photography by Christopher Myers.

 Bloom - Bryn Mawr Admissions Magazine

-We recently completed the winter issue of Bloom, Bryn Mawr’s admissions magazine, designed for girls ages 6 to 16.
-The cover story, All in a Day, follows twins hour-by-hour through their day.
+We recently completed the fall issue of Bloom, Bryn Mawr’s admissions magazine, designed for girls ages 6 to 16.
+The cover story, All in a Day, follows a dancer through her day.

 Other stories include: